mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install-airgapped/index.md

 # Naming

 This document uses the following terms:
-- Management cluster - Konvoy cluster that is running Kommander
+- Management cluster - Konvoy cluster running Kommander
-- Attached cluster - Konvoy or non-Konvoy cluster that is attached to the management cluster
+- Attached cluster - Konvoy or non-Konvoy cluster attached to the management cluster
 * Docker registry - a registry containing all Docker images that clusters access and download during installation

 # Before you begin

 Before installing, ensure your environment has the following basic requirements:

 - a Docker registry containing all the necessary Docker installation images.
 This also includes Kommander images.
-The `konvoy_air_gapped.tar.bz2` tarball contains the required artifacts.
+The `konvoy_air_gapped.tar.bz2` tarball has the required artifacts.

 - connectivity with clusters attaching to the management
   cluster:
   - both management and attached clusters must connect to the Docker registry
   - management cluster must connect to the attached cluster's API server
-  - management cluster must connect to load balancers created by some of the addons.
-An example of such setup is Thanos which is part of the Prometheus addon
+  - management cluster must connect to load balancers created by some addons.
+For example, Thanos, part of the Prometheus addon, connects to those load balancers.

 - all the prerequisites in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin] in case of Konvoy clusters.
 For attached 3rd party clusters refer to the vendor's documentation.